GrinonBarrett/Taksidos/To Do.md

 -----

+Hydorythros, a red substance that functions much like mercury and can power magic effects.

 A pot you put on an open fire for 2d6+38 minutes.
 Once ready, the pot explodes and a large loaf of bread pops up.
 If it is not caught, it will land in the fire.

 Make a Crocutta based creature.